peterbednar/conll-utils/README.md

 # to access Universal features directly, set parse_feats=True to parse FEATS values to dictionaries
 sentence = Sentence.from_conllu(s, parse_feats=True)

-# sentences and tokens are parsed as the list and dictionary types
-# use indexing to access words and fields
+# sentences and tokens are list and dictionary types, use indexing to access words and fields
 first = sentence[0]
 print(first['form'])        # field keys are in lower-case print(first[FORM])          # library defines constants for field names print(first.upos)           # fields are accessible also as the token attributes print(first.feats['Case'])  # FEATS parsed to dictionaries

 # you can modify tokens and sentences or create a new one
 dot = Token(id=5, form='.', lemma='.', upos='PUNCT', head=2, deprel='punct')
-sentence.append(dot)    # add '.' at the end of the sentence
-# print modified sentence in CoNLL-U format
+sentence.append(dot)        # add '.' at the end of the sentence print(sentence.to_conllu()) # print modified sentence in CoNLL-U format print(sentence.text)        # print raw text reconstructed from tokens
-print(sentence.to_conllu())

 # transform sentence to dependency tree representation
 tree = sentence.to_tree()